 The health care system in Austria is publicly funded and follows the principle of statutory health insurance, leading to a 99% coverage of all Austrian citizens.
-In the beginning of 2021, a total of 267 hospitals existed in Austria, 114 of which were general hospitals (BMSGPK (Österreich) 2021).
+In the beginning of 2022, a total of 270 hospitals existed in Austria, 114 of which were general hospitals (BMSGPK (Österreich) 2022).

-The medical KPIs used for the national ranking of Austrian hospitals are published by the Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
-There are seven different quality indicators for 48 different medical treatments available.
+The hospital quality metrics used for the national ranking of Austrian hospitals are published by the Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
+There are seven different quality indicators for 51 different medical treatments available.
 These quality indicators are received from a nationwide quality measurement program, the Austrian Inpatient Quality Indicators (A-IQI), where hospitals need to provide information at regular intervals.
-The following indicators were used as part of the KPI score:
+The following indicators were used as part of the hospital quality metrics score:

 - Patient orientation

-- Complaint / feedback management
+- o Complaint / feedback management

 - o Patient safety / risk management

 - Discharge management

 - Safety in the operating room

-- Hospital hygiene
+- o Hospital hygiene

 - Minimum requirements for quality management